oharar/TMA4315/README.md

 ### Module 6

-The presentation could be reworked to improve the structure, and exploin the ordinal model better.
+The presentation could be reworked to improve the structure, and explain the ordinal model better.